north2arctic/north2arctic.github.io/_posts/2021-08-23-mighty-copper-river.md

 <figure>
     <img src="/assets/images/08-23/childs-glacier-far.jpg">
     <figcaption>
-Our first sight of the Million Dollar Bridge, which is wharfed by the Childs Glacier behind.
+Our first sight of the Million Dollar Bridge, which is dwarfed by the Childs Glacier behind.
     </figcaption>
 </figure>

 <figure>
     <img src="/assets/images/08-23/miles-glacier.jpg">
     <figcaption>
-Miles Glacier is significantly larger than Childs and is more thanks 20 miles long.
+Miles Glacier is significantly larger than Childs and is more than 20 miles long.
     </figcaption>
 </figure>

 <figure>
     <img src="/assets/images/08-23/icebergs.jpg">
     <figcaption>
-Miles Glacier spits icebergs the size of apartment buildings on the far end of the lake.
+Miles Glacier spits out icebergs the size of apartment buildings on the far end of the lake.
 These melt into smaller pieces that then drift past the Million Dollar Bridge towards the ocean.
     </figcaption>
 </figure>

 <figure>
     <img src="/assets/images/08-23/face.jpg">
     <figcaption>
 We slept on the deserted viewing platform of the Childs Glacier Visitor Center.
-The road to it was closed many years ago due to a bridge failure farther downstream.
+There was no one around as it has not been accessible by road for years due to a collapsed bridge down the road.
     </figcaption>
 </figure>